Guanys-dar/GM-Diffusion/README.md

 End-to-end pipeline for learning guidance-map driven HDR generation from natural images.
 The project is structured around the three phases used in our ICCV 2025 submission:

-1. **Stage 1 — Dataset & VQGAN pretraining**: augment MSCOCO imagery with tone-mapping
-   operations to build text/SDR/GM triplets and adapt the base VQGAN with LoRA.
+1. **Stage 1 — Dataset Construction with VAE finetuning**: augment MSCOCO imagery with tone-mapping operations to build text/SDR/GM triplets and adapt the base VQGAN with LoRA.
-2. **Stage 2 — GM-aware UNet fine-tuning**: extend Stable Diffusion with a GM branch that produces HDR guidance for every SDR sample.
+2. **Stage 2 — GM denoiser fine-tuning**: extend Stable Diffusion with a GM branch that produces HDR guidance for every SDR sample.
-3. **Inference — Paired SDR/HDR generation**: run the dual-branch pipeline to synthesise SDR renders and their associated guidance maps in parallel.
+3. **Inference — Paired SDR-GM generation**: run the dual-branch pipeline to synthesise SDR renders and their associated guidance maps in parallel.

 The repository is now packaged so that reusable components live under `gm_diffusion/` while